-Those beautiful, shiny icicles hanging from your roof are not cool.
+Those beautiful, shiny icicles hanging from your roof aren't cool.

 But don't freak out.
 Just be in the know about these six things, and you can save your budget from hypothermia this winter.